11ty/11ty-website/src/docs/resources.md

 Can you believe that some frameworks require a centralized piece of configuration for routing? `eleventy` routes map the file system, unless you override with a `permalink`.

-## They’re not Server Side Rendered, they’re Pre-rendered
+## Pre-rendered Templates by Default

 With the rise of client side rendering of templates in JavaScript came significant performance problems, especially with users of less-capable (but none-the-less still modern) hardware.
 Did you know they’re selling new mobile devices that are pretty hardware-limited?

 Many frameworks switched to Server Side Rendering, which meant running an application server with middleware that would render the markup on demand for each request.
-While this is valuable, static sites are different.
-The templates are all generated (some call this pre-rendering) at build time for maximum performance.
+Eleventy templates by default are generated (some call this pre-rendering) at build time for maximum performance.
 This way the web server only needs to fetch the static file and send it back to the user.

+Eleventy can also run in [Serverless mode](/docs/plugins/serverless/) for server side rendering _On Request_ or even _On Request Once and Cached for Subsequent Visitors_.

 ## Hydration-less